-We also conduct some experiments on a 3-cluster data set.
-As shown in Figure 2(a), the data set consists of a circular cluster with an opening near the bottom and two Gaussian distributed clusters inside.
+We also conduct some experiments on the 3-cluster data set as shown in Figure 3.
+The data set consists of a circular cluster with an opening near the bottom and two Gaussian distributed clusters inside.
 Each cluster contains 100 data points.
-This data set is similar to the one shown in Figure 1(b) of [12], except that ours is more difficult.
-Unlike the previous example, we do not add artificial noise points to this data set.
+Note that this data set is similar to the one shown in Figure 1(b) of [20], except that ours is more difficult.
+Unlike the 2-circle example, we do not add artificial noise points to this data set.
 However, the Gaussian clusters can be seen as having Gaussian noise points which tend to connect the clusters together.
-Figure 2(b) and (c) show that both spectral clustering and path-based clustering cannot find the three clusters correctly.
-Again, our robust path-based spectral clustering algorithm gives much more satisfactory result, as shown in Figure 2(d).
+Figure 3(b) and (c) show that both spectral clustering and path-based clustering algorithm gives much more satisfactory result, as shown in Figure 3(d).
 However, some inter-cluster points are mis-clustered.
 Our method is successful in assigning lower weights to these points (and hence essentially detecting them as outliers).
 As a result, they have relatively lower similarity values to other points within a cluster than those points closer to the Gaussian centers or on the incomplete circle.
-Spectral clustering will cluster such points incorrectly, as can also be seen in the 2-circle data set in Figure 1.
+Spectral clustering will cluster such points incorrectly, as can also be seen in the 2-circle data set in Figure 2.
 If the robust path-based similarity measure is used with k-means clustering rather than spectral clustering, this problem actually does not happen and gives better result.
-However, in general, spectral clustering gives better results than k-means and hence is generally a better choice.
+However, in general, spectral clustering gives better results than k-means (e.g., the results shown in [20]) and hence is generally a better choice.